On Thursday, January 25, my images from the “Indifferent West” project will be on display at the flagship store Denham in Amsterdam, Netherlands.

 "Between Art and the Practicalities of Media Education"

 Theodor Adorno, writes, “The value of an artwork is not measured by how well it communicates, but on the contrary by how much it resists pre-given standards of judgment.”
-As educators, we teach art disciplines that was once concerned with the evaluation of visual art according to rational principles, relied on notions of artistic genius and other self-motivated attributes: talent, perception, interpretation, and forming theory in creative practices.
+As educators, we teach art disciplines that were once concerned with evaluating visual art according to rational principles, relying on notions of artistic genius and other self-motivated attributes: talent, perception, interpretation, and forming theory in creative practices.

 -------------------------------------------------------------------------------------------------------------------------------------